ngs-docs/2021-GGG298/Week9-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 ### Space Issues

 Each group only has so much space on the cluster.
-Memory can be bought but it is good practice to always compress and delete files as you run analyses.
+Disk space can be bought but it is good practice to always compress and delete files as you run analyses.
 That way, there won't be an extra terabyte of unnecessary sequence data files hanging around.

 To check the amount of space you have left as a group use:
 ```